Refurbishment of EuroAirport’s main runway

 - Taxiway Bravo: Consortium TRABET / KARP KNEIP (France/Luxembourg)

-All measuring stations and registered values can be viewed on the Airport’s online tool Travis.
+The monitoring stations and the measured values can still be viewed in the TraVis online tool.

 FAQ - Frequently asked questions